tcdi/plrust/LINTS.md

 PL/Rust does not allow usage of `unsafe` code in `LANGUAGE plrust` functions.
 This includes all the unsafe idioms such as dereferencing pointers and calling other `unsafe` functions.

-Dependencies *are* allowed to use `unsafe` internally (any public-facing `unsafe` functions won't be callable by a plrust function).
-This is allowed as the set of external dependencies can be independently controlled via the `plrust.allowed_dependencies` GUC.

-It is the administrator's responsibility to properly vet external dependencies for safety issues that may impact the running environment.

 ## `implied_bounds_entailment`